goldenvobla42/authentication_module/README.md

 Success paths are:
 - create token -> copy it -> validate token
-- create and add token to local storage (with admin)-> go to admin page with token
+- create token with admin role -> go to admin page
-- - create and add token to local storage (without admin)-> go to admin page with token
+- create token withhout admin role -> go to admin page and see the error

 # Running Tests